yubrajbhoi/termux-python-12/Doc/library/doctest.rst

    .. method:: run(test, compileflags=None, out=None, clear_globs=True)

       Run the examples in *test* (a :class:`DocTest` object), and display the results using the writer function *out*.
+Return a :class:`TestResults` instance.

       The examples are run in the namespace ``test.globs``.
 If *clear_globs* is true (the default), then this namespace will be cleared after the test runs,